October 17-19 Monterey Marriott

 3:30 p.m. - 4:30 p.m.

-Daniel W. Rasmus, Founder & Principal Analyst, Serious Insights & Instructor, University of Washington
+Daniel W. Rasmus, Founder & Principal Analyst, Serious Insights & Author

 This session covers the uncertainties facing the internet, from governance to encryption, from citizen journalism to Pirate Bay, from virtual reality to the latest mobile devices.
 Rasmus takes the audience on a journey of the future that asks as many questions as it answers, suggesting in the end, not what we know for certain, but what we should certainly pay attention to.